 The problem with the term Change in regards to the Main Character's Resolve is that every writer instinctively knows that their character must change.
 Static characters are dead, why would anyone want to write a character that is Steadfast?

-This growth that everyone recognizes as being important to every character is covered in the Dramatica concept of the Main Character’s Growth.
-This particular appreciation works in connection with the Resolve, to help identify how the Main Character will develop over the course of a story, and is where many writers will find solace in their own instinctual understanding of story.
+This growth that everyone recognizes as being important to every character lies in the Dramatica concept of the Main Character's Growth.
+Working in tandem with the Resolve, to help identify how the Main Character will develop over the course of a story, and is where many writers will find solace in their own instinctual understanding of story.